All Episodes

 It was the Democrats.

-If the Democrats and their c their willing accomplices in the media mob determined that Joe can't win or they believe he can't win, then they will they will start sounding like me about the s his cognitive state and about the Joe Biden bribery, money laundering, scandal allegations.
+If the Democrats and their willing accomplices in the media mob determine that Joe can't win or they believe he can't win, then they will start sounding like me about his cognitive state and about the Joe Biden bribery, money laundering scandal allegations.

-They will start they will be could be listening, all their research is done for them.
+They will be, listen, all their research is done for them.

 They'll start taking monologues of this radio show and my TV show, and they'll start sounding like me, even on little things.

-And once that starts happening, that means they've decided he's gonna go.
+And once that starts happening, that means they've decided he's going to go.

 And if they decide that, he will go.